sethuli20241379-maker/Smart-Campus-API/README.md

 REST conventions recommend path parameters for resource identification and query parameters for filtering and searching.

 ### **Part 4 - Task 1 Question**
+Architectural benefits of the Sub-Resource Locator pattern and how its helps manage complexity.

 #### _Answer:_